pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_objects.md

 ### Get channel memberships

-Returns a list of channel memberships for a user.
-Does not include subscriptions.
+Returns a list of channel memberships for a user (not subscriptions).

 #### Method(s)